TimelikeClosure/.github/docs/ISSUE_TEMPLATE/bug_report.md

 #### **Validation**
 - [ ] The Report section is filled out completely.
-  - If not, add `Needs More Info` label and assign back to author.
+  - If not, add `needs-more-info` label and assign back to author.
 - [ ] This bug is not a duplicate of another request.
-  - If it is, reference duplicate issue, add `Duplicate` label, and close issue.
+  - If it is, reference duplicate issue, add `duplicate` label, and close issue.
 - [ ] This bug is not intended functionality.
-  - If it does, add `By Design` label and close issue.
+  - If it does, add `by-design` label and close issue.
 - [ ] This bug is reproducible with the provided steps.
-  - If it isn't, add `Not Reproducible` label and assign back to author.
+  - If it isn't, add `not-reproducible` label and assign back to author.

 #### **Budgetting**
 - [ ] The fix will provide enough benefit to justify the cost.
-  - If not, add the `Won't Fix` label and close issue.
+  - If not, add the `wont-fix` label and close issue.
 - [ ] The fix can be budgetted for active development at this time.
-  - If not, add the `Postponed` label.
+  - If not, add the `postponed` label.

-> _After all the above checks pass, add the `Ready for Implementation` label and assign issue to implementer._
+> _After all the above checks pass, add the `ready-to-implement` label and assign issue to implementer._

 ---